Zahro Express disaster: Disaster

 The ferry had just departed from Muara Angke for 15 minutes when crew members noticed that there were smoke coming out from the lower left engine compartment, which was located around an electric generator.
 The crew members then went to the engine compartment to check on the source of the smoke.
 The crew then realized that flames had developed around the generator.
-The Chief Engineer then reported to the Captain on the situation.
+The Chief Engineer then reported to the Captain the situation.
 The engine was stopped and an evacuation order was announced.

 Chaos immediately engulfed the entire ferry as the smoke thickened, with screaming and crying could be heard.
 Passengers on the main deck recalled that visibility deteriorated sharply with the main deck being described as pitch black.
-Crew members couldn’t contain the crowd as panicking passengers rushed to the exit.
-As the fire was located at the stern, most of the passengers in the main deck opted to evacuate through the deck’s bow access.
+Crew members couldn't contain the crowd as panicking passengers rushed to the exit.
+As the fire was located at the stern, most of the passengers in the main deck opted to evacuate through the deck's bow access.
 Passengers in the upper deck, who noticed that smoke was coming out from the stern, immediately ran to the two main access located at the bow.
 The main deck and the upper deck bow access would eventually lead the passengers to the forecastle deck.
 Passengers from the upper deck then poured onto the forecastle deck, many of whom hesitated to jump onto the sea.
 This caused a pile-up at both decks, far worse in the main deck.
 Survivors recalled that the fire was very quick and that some explosions were heard.
-As crew members were busy at saving themselves, the fire wasn’t contained and grew larger.
-Many passengers didn’t don life jackets and immediately jumped onto the sea.
+As crew members were busy at saving themselves, the fire wasn't contained and grew larger.
+Many passengers didn't don life jackets and immediately jumped onto the sea.

 The rescue operation was swift as there was heavy traffic in the area.
 Due to the proximity of MV Zahro Express with nearby vessels, many passengers were immediately rescued.
 As passengers were rescued, the fire intensified and spread to the upper deck.
 Five minutes after the fire had just started at the lower deck, MV Zahro Express was completely engulfed in flames.